The Socially Inclusive Community Center

 - In what situation and who would like to feel more included and comfortable?

-- Can they be changed with an intervention?
+- Can the situation be changed with an intervention?
 What is needed and what are concrete solutions to practically improve the feeling of inclusiveness in the center?
-What can each stakeholder do to create a more inclusive environment?
+What can each community group do to create a more inclusive environment?

 - What is the role of each stakeholder and their group dynamic in shaping the organization?

 Each PAR-project delivers direct outcomes for the local community on the addressed issue: we can share what the people’s perspective is on the current and desired situation, as well as the new developments and changes due to the action research.
 In a later stage, local stakeholders will evaluate the impact of these developments.

 The members of the community (helpers, visitors, volunteers, coordination team) with the help of different methods (e.g. focus groups) defined that belonging to the community is very important for them, but that 4 topics could be improved to create an even stronger community feeling:

 Cultural understanding is crucial in a place with such a diverse range of nationalities.
 Especially helpers consider OHF their ‘family’ and are simply happy that ‘there is no war here’.
 However, understanding others’ behaviour and communication better can strengthen that community feeling even more.
 Also, some people from the African community also mentioned racism as an issue, as them being avoided and less included among the helpers.